plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 When a Player declares a Discovery as **Close**, they take the following steps in order:

-1. Connect the Discovery face up to the World Tree;
+1. Connect the Discovery face-up to the World Tree;
 2. Advance the Player's Order one;
 3. Tell a Tale about this Discovery;
 4. Draw six Level one Traits;
-5. Pick two of the drawn Traits to add to their Roots;
+5. Pick two of the drawn Traits to add to their Deck;
 6. Tell a Tale about how their Adventurer gained the chosen Traits; and,
 7. Return the remaining Traits in their Hand.